70kft/craft-golive/README.md

 #### 3: Copy Backup to Production
 <img src="doc/images/golive-settings-3.png" alt="Go Live Copy Backup Settings" style="max-width: 100%;">

+**Important: The credentials provided in this section are used in all steps from here on.
+The MySQL commands in step 4 and any user-provided commands in step 5 are all executed via SSH.
+Make sure you provide credentials with sufficient permission to perform all of the actions that follow.**

+* **Production SFTP Hostname:** The hostname or IP address used to access the remote server via SSH and SFTP.
+* **Production SSH Username:** The username to use when logging in.
+* **Production SSH Password:** The password to use when logging in.

 #### 4: Import Backup to Production
 <img src="doc/images/golive-settings-4.png" alt="Go Live Import Settings" style="max-width: 100%;">